HarryChen1995/Chatctron/README.md

 # Chatctron
 Chatctron is a realtime ios chat application.
 Compared to traditional message app using socket.io, Chatctron is powered by [Google Cloud Firestore](https://firebase.google.com/docs/firestore) (NOSQL database) and ensures smooth communication between clients.
 Users could create an account and login into the app with their verified email and password.
-After authentication is established by firebase backend service, users can sync their message data with cloud database in real time.
+After authentication is established by firebase backend service, users can sync message data with cloud database in real time.

 ## Login and Sign Up Page
 Login Page             |  Sign Up page